AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 A complex product does not have a set price.
 Instead, Catalog Service returns the prices of linked simples.
 As an example, a merchant can initially assign the same prices to all the variants of a configurable product.
 If certain sizes or colors are unpopular, the merchant can reduce the prices of those variants.
 Thus, the price of the complex (configurable) product at first shows a price range, reflecting the price of both standard and unpopular variants.
 After the shopper has selected a value for all the available options, the storefront displays a single price.

+The Catalog Service ensures accurate price updates and calculations by supporting prices with large values (up to 16 digits) and high decimal precision (up to 4 decimal places).

 >[!NOTE]
 >
 > Commerce customers with [!DNL Catalog Service] can take advantage of faster price changes updates and synchronization time on their websites with the [SaaS price indexer](../price-index/price-indexing.md).